jinjilynn/dva-react-hook/README.md

 ### `connect`

 If you are obsessed with writing classes and have no other state management tools, I provide the connect decorator.
-The connect decorator receives two arguments, the first is required and the second is optional.
+The connect decorator receives two arguments: the first is required and the second is optional.
 The first argument is as same as  useModel's.
 The second argument is as same as useDispatch's.
 In your class component,you will have three new props: hookState、setHookState、dispatch.